High-level overview of changes in the .NET Core tools

 All the toolsets now consume the shared SDK component and its targets, CLI included.
 For example, the next version of Visual Studio will not call into

-dotnet restore command to restore dependencies for .NET Core projects, it will use the "Restore" target directly.
+dotnet restore (see note) command to restore dependencies for .NET Core projects, it will use the "Restore" target directly.
 Since these are MSBuild targets, you can also use raw MSBuild to execute them using the dotnet msbuild command.

 The shared SDK component means that the majority of existing CLI commands have been re-implemented as MSBuild tasks and targets.
 What does this mean for the CLI commands and your usage of the toolset?